Configuring the field mapper

 An alternative to

-when the name is the same but the value should be computed. expr
+from/towhen the name is the same but the value should be computed. expr-

 A simple groovy expression (aka formula) deriving a value